davide-aloi/neuroscience-workshop-Innsbruck-2025/docs/roast.md

 ##### 4.2 Manual electrode placement
 Alternatively, you can manually specify the coordinates of the electrodes in the subject's MRI space.
 This is useful for custom montages or when using non-standard electrode placements.
 To do this, you will need to identify the coordinates of the desired electrode locations in the MRI space and provide them to ROAST in a specific format.

-To accurately identify the coordinates we will use the visualisation tool called MRIcroGL.
+To accurately identify the coordinates I will use the visualisation tool called MRIcroGL.
 This tool allows you to view the MRI scan in with a three-dimensional render, along with the canonical multi-planar view, and to select any voxel in the 3D space and display the respective MRI volume space coordinates.

 Below it's shown how to do this:
 ![Electrode placement demo](../images/README/ezgif-810074e308f39d.gif)